O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Methodology

-where $\Phi_{a}(b)$ is the sampling of $b$ at cartesian coordinates $a$, and $\rho(\cdot)$ is the coordinate projection.
-PsM integrates voxel information across multiple coordinates, leveraging the strengths of both representations to generate a comprehensive voxel feature.
+where $\Phi_{a}(b)$ is the sampling of $b$ at Cartesian coordinates $a$, and $\rho(\cdot)$ is the coordinate projection.
+By integrating the complementary properties of cylindrical and Cartesian voxel representations, PsM captures omnidirectional spatial dependencies while retaining the metric geometric structure of space.